-Within this Liouvillian framework, it is also possible to compute the decomposition of a response function on a basis of orthonormal polynomials.
-Orthonormal polynomial decompositions of response functions rely, as the name suggest, on orthonormal polynomials~\cite{weisse_kernel_2006}.
-The Liouvillian version of the orthonormal polynomial method as one considerable advantage over the equivalent Hamiltonian approach: because it can compute contributions to the spectral weight of both occupied and unoccupied states at once, it doesn't have to deal with the discontinuity of the Fermi-Dirac distribution in metallic systems at zero temperature.
-This means faster convergence of the polynomials coefficient is expected without resorting to subtle tricks~\cite{wolf_chebyshev_2014}.
-Note that hermiticity of the Liouvillian is unnecessary for this method.
-There are many families of orthonormal polynomial and they all share a common set of properties.
-Consider the set of orthonormal polynomials $\{T_n(\omega)\} \forall n \in \mathbb Z_{\geq 0}$.
+Within this Liouvillian framework, it is also possible to compute the decomposition of a response function in a basis of orthonormal polynomials.
+Orthonormal-polynomial decompositions of response functions rely, as the name suggests, on orthonormal polynomials~\cite{weisse_kernel_2006}.
+The Liouvillian version of the orthonormal polynomial method has one considerable advantage over the equivalent Hamiltonian approach: Because it can compute contributions to the spectral function of both occupied and unoccupied states at once, it doesn't have to deal with the discontinuity of the Fermi-Dirac distribution in metallic systems at zero temperature.
+This means faster convergence of the polynomial coefficients is expected without resorting to subtle tricks~\cite{wolf_chebyshev_2014}.
+Note that Hermiticity of the Liouvillian is unnecessary for this method.
+There are many families of orthonormal polynomials and they all share a common set of properties.
+Consider the set of orthonormal polynomials $\{T_n(\omega)\} \forall n \in \mathbb N $.
 They define a function space with an inner product